Menelau/menelau.github.io/_posts/2199-01-01-future-post.md

 ---
-title: 'Future Blog Post'
+title: 'Meta-meta-meta learning destroyed the world'
 date: 2199-01-01
 permalink: /posts/2012/08/blog-post-4/
 tags:
-  - cool posts
+  - Meta-learning
-  - category1
+  - Artificial intelligence
-  - category2
+  - Meta-learning again
 ---

-This post will show up by default.
-To disable scheduling of future posts, edit `config.yml` and set `future: false`.
+This is a BS post just to test.
+It may be true in 2199 though.